hcoona/noip-duc/README.md

                               associated with your instance.
             - 'dns': Use No-IP's DNS public IP lookup system.
             - 'dns:<nameserver>:<port>:<qname>:<record type>': custom DNS lookup.
-            - 'http': No-IP's HTTP method (the default).
+            - 'http': No-IP's HTTP method on port 80.
             - 'http-port-8245': No-IP's HTTP method on port 8245.
             - 'static:<ip address>': always use this IP address.
 Helpful with --once.
             - HTTP URL: An HTTP URL that returns only an IP address.